 This is the academic portfolio of Lauren Griffin.
 My research and teaching interests include family, gender, and inequality.
 I am a scholar who values research, teaching, and service, as well as the connections between these areas of the academy and I continually work to develop my professional skills in each of these spheres.
 Please feel free to contact me if you would like to get in touch.

-As a researcher, my work lies at the intersection of gender, family, and inequality.
-In particular, I investigate how gendered dynamics within families give rise to inequalities in intimate relationships and at work.
+As a scholar, my work lies at the intersection of family, gender, and inequality.
+In particular, I investigate how gender dynamics in families give rise to inequalities, with a focus on relationship progression and stability.
 I have presented my research at national and regional conferences and have several papers in progress and under review.
-You can learn more about my scholarly work here.
+You can learn more about my scholarly work, which has been supported by national and local grants, here.

 As an instructor, I enjoy introducing my students to the sociological imagination and helping them develop toolkits to critically examine the world around them.
 I encourage personal investment and ownership over learning by equipping students with the skills they need to make social discoveries of their own.
-You can learn more about my teaching here.
+You can learn more about my teaching, for which I have received multiple fellowships and awards, here.

-I strive for excellence in every aspect of my work through pursuing advanced education and training, along with selective awards and fellowships.
-In recognition of my commitment to teaching, I was awarded a fellowship allowing me to spend a year designing and teaching my own undergraduate course at Cornell.
+I strive for excellence in every aspect of my work through pursuing opportunities in advanced training and support.
+I received an award from the U.S. Department of Health and Human Services to support community-engaged research on marriage and family.
+In recognition of my commitment to teaching, I was awarded a fellowship allowing me to spend a year creating my own undergraduate course at Cornell.
 I have also been selected for multiple national and local awards designed to support my professional development in teaching.
-Prior to my graduate studies, I was awarded a Fulbright Fellowship during which I spent a year in Montenegro teaching English at the college-level.
+Prior to my graduate studies, I was awarded a Fulbright Fellowship during which I spent a year teaching at a university in Montenegro.
 You can learn more about my professional development and accomplishments here.